xiaohaoChen/rrc_detection/README.md

 Please cite RRC in your publications if it helps your research:

-@inproceedings{
-  jimmy2017rrc,
+  @inproceedings{jimmy2017rrc,
     title = {Accurate Single Stage Detector Using Recurrent Rolling Convolution},
     author = {Jimmy, Ren and Xiaohao, Chen and Jianbo, Liu and Wenxiu, Sun and Jiahao, Pang and Qiong, Yan and Yu-Wing, Tai and Li, Xu},
     booktitle = {CVPR},
     year = {2017}
   }
 ### Contents
 1. [Installation](#installation)
 2. [Preparation](#preparation)